 Cleaning up fogged headlights is only one aspect of improving your wintertime visibility.
 Wisconsin weather makes it hard enough to see with its fog, sleet, freezing rain and wind-blown snow.
 Keeping your vehicle clean and well-maintained is the only way to combat this annual onslaught.
 There are three often-overlooked elements that give you an edge on good wintertime visibility:

 - Headlights and taillights – keeping headlights and tail lights clean and bright is a critical task.
 Just like pilots preparing for a flight, drivers should do a “pre-flight” check on their vehicles to make sure head and tail lights – and turn signal lights – are clean and easy to see.
 Consider, if you are having trouble seeing, people are probably having trouble seeing you, too.
 In newer models, don’t forget to regularly clean the lens on your backup camera!

 - Wiper Blades – even in daylight, rain or snow restricts your vision when you need your wipers.
 Brittle, damaged or frozen blades add to the risk of bad weather driving.
 Inspect your wiper blades regularly and replace them when performance decreases – if your vehicle is stored outdoors the rubber on the wipers is also impacted by UV and other environmental factors more than ever.
 With so many Sport Utility Vehicles on the road, don’t forget to check the wiper blade on the rear window, too.

-- Washer Fluid – hand-in-hand with high-quality wipers, make sure you have enough windshield washer fluid.
+- Washer Fluid – hand-in-hand with high-quality wipers, make sure you have enough windshield washer fluid (and free of glass chips).
 And make sure it’s the right kind – it is rated for the temperatures of the season.
 Before the ice, snow and slush builds up, make sure the system is working properly as well – regularly check nozzles to keep them free of debris, ice and snow.

 Call A Pro For Fogged Headlight Restoration